The Yoga Lunchbox

 April 7, 2016 by Kara-Leah Grant 9 Comments

 by Kara-Leah Grant There are many people doing yoga poses today, but there are far less people who have a yoga practice.
 Postures are everywhere - Instagram, Facebook, Twitter, Pinterest, advertising, magazines, yoga classes, yoga retreats, yoga teacher trainings.
 However, postures do not make a yoga practice.
-A yoga practice requires at least two other important elements before it can serve it's purpose - that of self-realisation, or of waking the practitioner up from the dream of Maya … [Read more...]
+A yoga practice requires at least two other important elements before it can serve its purpose - that of self-realisation, or of waking the practitioner up from the dream of Maya … [Read more...]

 Filed Under: Home Yoga Practice, What's Real Yoga & a Real Yogi?
 Tagged With: container, enlightenment, kleshas, maya, samskaras, teacher, yoga practice